identusbook/identusbook.github.io/book/section2/installation-local.md

 VAULT_DEV_ROOT_TOKEN_ID=root
 ```

-This will tell Docker which versions of the Cloud Agent and PRISM Node to run, plus a default value for the `VAULT_DEV_ROOT_TOKEN_ID`, this value corresponds to the HashiCorp Token ID, HashiCorp is a secrets storage engine and it will become relevant later on when we need to prepare the agent to run in `prepod` and `production` modes, for now the `local` mode will ignore this value because by default it will use a local `postgres` database for it's secret storage engine.
+This will tell Docker which versions of the Cloud Agent and PRISM Node to run, plus a default value for the `VAULT_DEV_ROOT_TOKEN_ID`, this value corresponds to the HashiCorp Token ID.
+HashiCorp is a secrets storage engine and it will become relevant later on when we need to prepare the agent to run in `prepod` and `production` modes, for now the `local` mode will ignore this value because by default it will use a local `postgres` database for it's secret storage engine.

 The `run.sh` script options: